wintersrd/wintersrd.github.io/_posts/2018-08-23-nps-analysis.md

                        'translated_comment': translate_client.translate(row[1])['translatedText']})
 ```

 While the translations are useful, we also want to enrich this with some information about customer sentiment in order to quickly spot unexpected deviations (for example, receiving a high satisfaction score but using negative language might indicate specific frustrations).
-For the sake of simplicity, we use the NLTK vader sentiment library:
+For the sake of simplicity, we use the NLTK VADER sentiment library:
 ```python
 from nltk.sentiment.vader import SentimentIntensityAnalyzer